goatbytes/GoatStyles/README.md

 6. **Making Changes**
     - You can now make changes to the Markdown files.
 The site will automatically rebuild and refresh the browser page when you save changes.

-### Note

-- When you're ready to publish your changes, push them to your fork and submit a pull request according to the project's [contribution guidelines](docs/contributing).

 ## License